frec3044/git-quarto-intro/assignment/instructions.md

-## Introduction to Github, Git, and Rmarkdown
+## Introduction to Github, Git, and Quarto

 1. Test that you have Git on your computer.
 In Rstudio, find the "Terminal" tab (likely bottom right panel, second tab) and type `git`.
 If text that looks like help information appears that means that you have git on your computer.
 If not, then follow the instructions [here](https://happygitwithr.com/install-git.html) to installing Git.